Carmen Vial Freire Dows: Personal life

-Her second marriage was to Octavio de Señoret, who was a governor and parliamentarian.
+Her second marriage was to Octavio Señoret, who was a governor and parliamentarian.
 He was the son of Manuel Señoret Astaburuaga and María Mercedes Silva.
 In 1939, he was appointed Chilean Ambassador to the United Kingdom and they moved to London where they lived through World War II and she joined the Red Cross.
 They remained married until his death in 1941 in Lisbon, Portugal.

 Her third marriage was in 1950 to Stephen Olin Dows, a muralist who had been a fine-arts consultant in the Roosevelt administration.
 A son of Alice Olin Dows, her husband owned a large home in Rhinebeck, New York known as Glenburn, and they maintained a home in Georgetown, Washington, D.C.

 After a long illness, Dows died in January 1978 at her family's farm in Puente Alto, Chile.
 Olin Dows died in 1981.